 Most patients die from opportunistic infections or malignancies associated with the progressive failure of the immune system, with the largest cause of AIDS morbidity today being tuberculosis co-infection.

-Two thirds of HIV infections are in sub-Saharan Africa.
+Over two thirds of the total global new HIV infections are in sub-Saharan Africa.

 A variety of vaccine strategies are currently in development and several are in clinical trials.
 There is no effective vaccine as to date.